-For the last year, the Fish and Wildlife Committee, working with the Council at times, has been working to update the Council's research plan.
+For the last year, the Fish and Wildlife Committee, working with the Council at times, has been updating the Council's research plan.
 This effort began with a request from the Council to the Independent Scientific Advisory Board and the Independent Scientific Review Panel for a review of past research and a revised set of critical uncertainties (Critical Uncertainties for the Columbia River Fish and Wildlife Program, completed January 2016).
-The Council then requested public comment on the report and held a public meeting to discuss the report findings.
-The Committee and full Council reviewed historical investments on research and science plans from around the country.
+The Council then requested public comment on the report and asked for suggestions for the revision of the Council's 2006 research plan.
+The Council held a public meeting to discuss the report findings and research under the Program.
+The Committee and full Council reviewed historical investments on research and monitoring and briefly reviewed common elements of other research and science plans from around the country.
 Finally, the Committee developed a draft revised research plan which was released by the Council for public comment in January 2017.
-Comments were received in March and staff has since incorporated comments and made the necessary edits in order to produce a revised draft that is ready for Committee consideration.
+Working with state staff and the Committee, staff revised the draft plan based on the comments received and the Committee approved sending the proposed final plan to the full Council.

-ANALYSIS:
+ANALYSIS